 • Bacteria - The health effects of bacteria should be a concern for the public who use these waterbodies for activities such as swimming, wading, or boating because some waterborne bacteria can cause serious human illness or disease.
-In the Washita Basin Study Area, most of the bacteria appear to come from nonpoint sources.
-Of the six watersheds that are impaired with bacteria, one [Cavalry Creek (OK310830030070_00)] has a continuous point source discharger.
-However, available data suggests that the proportion of bacteria from those point sources is minor.
-There are two SFOs which could possibly contribute bacterial loading into the Ionine Creek watershed.
-But SFOs are not allowed to discharge or allow the runoff of animal waste so they are not considered to be major sources of bacteria as long as they are in compliance with their Swine Animal Waste Management Plans as outlined in the ODAFF SFOs Rules.
+In the Arkansas-Keystone Basin Study Area, most of the bacteria appear to come from nonpoint sources.
+Of the four watersheds that are impaired with bacteria, there are no continuous, permitted point sources.
 Therefore, the various nonpoint sources are considered to be the major source of bacterial loading in each watershed that requires a TMDL in this report.

 Though most of the pathogens come from nonpoint sources, the specific sources from which the bacteria come cannot be determined without additional study.
-Of the four major nonpoint sources (wildlife, farm animals, failing septic systems, and domesticated dogs & cats), most of the fecal coliform load estimates from nonpoint sources to land surfaces appears to come from farm animals (Table 3-13).
+Of the four major nonpoint sources (wildlife, farm animals, failing septic systems, and domesticated dogs & cats), most of the fecal coliform load estimates from nonpoint sources to land surfaces appears to come from farm animals (Table 3-10).

-Table 3-13 of the TMDL report is an estimated percentage of fecal coliform load estimates from the four major nonpoint source categories that can contribute to the elevated bacterial concentrations found in these watersheds.
-It is estimated that commercially raised farm animals contribute 99.6% to 99.9% of the fecal coliform load estimates to land surfaces in these six TMDL watersheds.
+Table 3-10 of the TMDL report is an estimated percentage of fecal coliform load estimates from the four major nonpoint source categories that can contribute to the elevated bacterial concentrations found in these watersheds.
+It is estimated that commercially raised farm animals contribute 99.2% to 99.8% of the fecal coliform load estimates to land surfaces in these four TMDL watersheds.